 The Stony River (Hangatahua), which arises in the Ahukawakawa Swamp in Egmont National Park, flows past the western side of Ōkato.
 Blue Rātā Reserve on the banks of the river is home to a unique variety of northern rātā (Metrosideros robusta) which begins its life as a true tree.
 Usually northern rātā starts out as an epiphyte in the canopy of a host tree which it eventually overshadows.

 Settlement 31 km south-west of New Plymouth.
-The Ngā Māhanga sub-tribe’s Tarawainuku marae is home to Te Toka-a-Rauhoto, in Māori tradition the guiding stone of Mt Taranaki when he fled from the central North Island.
+The Ngā Māhanga sub-tribe’s Tarawainuku marae is home to Te Toka-a-Rauhoto, in Māori tradition the guiding stone of Taranaki Maunga when he fled from the central North Island.
 The stone was relocated to Pūniho in 1948.

 Settlement 35 km south-west of New Plymouth, where the German missionary Johann Riemenschneider established a mission station in 1846.
-Two of his students, Te Whiti-o-Rongomai and Tohu Kākahi, both later attained fame as the leaders of Parihaka’s passive resistance movement against land sales.
+Two of his students, Te Whiti-o-Rongomai and Tohu Kākahi, later attained fame as the leaders of Parihaka’s passive resistance movement against land sales.

 There were a number of military engagements in the area during the 1860s, and the 43rd Regiment built a redoubt on the coast near the end of Stent Road in 1865.
 The ocean swells of ‘Stent Road’ are one of New Zealand’s classic surf breaks.

 Settlement 42 km south-west of New Plymouth and 23 km north of Ōpunake, established as a base for the 1881 military invasion of Parihaka pā a few km away.

 A shining light